kaecirr/EZone_Navigation_Android/README.md

 *	Buttons to start tracking
 *	Current location button
 *	Points-of-interest
-*	Favourites and recent location list
+*	Favourites and recent location lists
 *	Functional Login system
 *	Syncing with the server

 ### **USER ROLES**

-*Users*: The users could be students, university staffs or visitors that can use this application.
+*Users*: The users could be students, university staff members or visitors that can use this application.

-*Developers*: The developers are those who design and develop this indoor navigation application.
+*Developers*: The developers are those who design and develop the indoor navigation application.

 ### **USER STORIES**